vcostin/pic-gallery/docs/hooks-refactoring-todo.md

 ## Low Priority

-- [ ] Write tests for the new hooks
+- [x] Write tests for the new hooks
-  - Test schema validation
+  - Implemented comprehensive tests for `useEnhancedGalleryImages` in `enhanced-gallery-hook.test.ts`
+  - Added tests for API operations (addImages, removeImage, updateImageOrder)
-  - Test error handling
+  - Added tests for error handling and UI state management
-  - Test UI interactions in `useEnhancedGalleryImages`
+  - Added tests for drag and drop functionality

 - [x] Add additional type mapping utilities to `lib/utils/typeMappers.ts`
   - Created `imageSelectionMappers.ts` for image selection components